You have two options to create a Goldsky Mirror pipeline:

 3. Configure one or more sink(s)

 This is an advanced way to create a new pipeline.
 Instead of using the guided CLI experience (see above), you create the pipeline configuration on your own.
+A pipeline configuration is a YAML structure with the following top-level properties:

 name: <your-pipeline-name>